AntonioLopez98/DCLF_RL/README.md

 # Reinforcement-Learning-with-CLF-s
 [![License](https://img.shields.io/badge/license-MIT-blue)](https://opensource.org/licenses/MIT)

-This project contains code for some RL implementations where a Control Lyapunov Function is added on the reward function to accelerate the training process.
+This project contains code for some RL implementations where a Control Lyapunov Function is added to the reward function to accelerate the training process.
 This project also contains MATLAB code for computing Control Lyapunov Functions using Hamilton-Jacobi Reachability analysis.
 Read the full paper here.

 Here, we show the trajectories of the different RL implementations done with our method.